MustafaHasan972/LeetCode-Problems/Find the Difference/README.md

-# Find the Difference Between Two Strings (Improved)
+# Find the Difference Between Two Strings

 This JavaScript code defines a function `findTheDifference` that finds the character that is added to string `t` but not present in string `s`.
 The code uses a character count object to keep track of the characters in `s` and then checks for the extra character in `t`.
 This is an improved version of the previous implementation.
 This README.md file provides an overview of the code and how to use it.